 The sooner you start contributing to a Roth IRA* the better.
 The longer your contributions have to compound tax-deferred, the more your contributions may be worth in retirement.

-Your contributions are available for withdrawal anytime but you may incur taxes and/or penalties if, for example, you are under age 59½ and have held the account for less than 5 years.
+Your contributions are available for withdrawal anytime without taxes or penalties.
+You may incur taxes and/or penalties on earnings if, for example, you are under age 59½ and have held the account for less than 5 years.

 Many people will realize more spendable income in retirement.
 Plus, there are no minimum distribution requirements.

 *In order to contribute to a Roth IRA, single filers must have a modified adjusted gross income (MAGI) under $135k for tax year 2018 and $137k for tax year 2019.
 Married couples filing jointly must have a MAGI under $199k for tax year 2018 and $203k for tax year 2019.

 You need to maximize your return potential, so we work to keep our fees competitive.
 That's why our solutions include no-load mutual funds with low expense ratios.
 Keep in mind that a Roth IRA may be subject to an annual fee, and a fee may be assessed when a Roth IRA is closed.
 Here's more information on fees.

 A Global Investing Network in Pursuit of Your Goals